Joanna Bogle: Biography

 Bogle worked for the Richmond Herald and later the Surrey Comet newspapers after leaving school.
 She has written for the Catholic Times and the Catholic Herald.
 In 1996, Bogle was described by Catholic writer Peter Stanford as "a forceful, eloquent and youthful firebrand who has made it her business, with some success, to act as a counter-balance to Cristina Odone on the chat-show and soundbite circuit."

 Bogle is a founder member of the Association for Catholic Women in England and contributes to The National Catholic Register.
 She is married to James Bogle, a barrister and convert to Catholicism.
+She has a degree in theology.